AnnikaMLamb/Fertile-hybrids-could-aid-coral-adaptation/README.md

 > This repository contains the code and data required to reproduce analyses conducted by Annika Lamb (AIMS) for the manuscript "Fertile corals could aid coral adaptation".
 >
 > Data is avaiable in .csv format and code is written in R.
+>
+> Note that one study species is referred to at Acropora tenuis throughout the data and code but Acropora kenti (updated taxonomy) throughout the manuscript.

 # Data
 Repository contains six datasets with data on gametes, gamete fertilisation, and spawning behaviour of hybrid and purebred corals.